npradaschnor/Big_Project_dataRepresentation/README.md

 #### Start mysql server.
 I've used [WAMPSERVER](https://www.wampserver.com/en/)

 #### :arrow_forward: **Step 5.**
-#### To create the database, the table and to insert the data into the table use the command code of the following files:
+#### To create the database, the tables (patients, doctors, users) and to insert data into the tables use the command code of the following file:
 - initdb.sql

 #### :arrow_forward: **Step 6.**